phenidone/hall-relay/README.md

 ## Power Supply

-This relay will operate between 5V and 24V DC nominal; the absolute-maximum rating is 28V.
+This relay will operate between 5V and 24V DC nominal; the absolute-maximum voltage rating is 28V.
 It is not reverse-polarity protected.

-It has an open-drain output capable of sinking up to 2A.
-It can drive inductive (relays, solenoids) or simple (LED tape) loads.
+It has an open-drain output capable of driving up to 1A into an inductive load (relay or solenoid) or up to 2A into simple (LED tape) loads.

 ## Magnet